looker-open-source/sdk-codegen/README.md

 This Looker Open Source repository is released under the MIT license.
 By using this repository, you agree to the terms of that license, and acknowledge that you are doing so at your own risk.

-While Looker has developed and tested these scripts internally, we cannot guarantee that the open-source tools used by the scripts in this repository have not been modified with malicious code.
+While Looker has developed and tested this code internally, we cannot guarantee that the open-source tools used by the scripts in this repository have not been modified with malicious code.

-Our goal is to help people who want use Looker as a platform to get up and running quickly largely by providing pre-built client SDKs in the most popular languages, and curating consistency across all languages and platforms.
+Our goal is to help people who want use Looker as a platform to get up and running quickly, largely by providing pre-built client SDKs in the most popular languages, and implementing consistency across all languages and platforms.

 The Looker API is defined with the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification), formerly known as "swagger."
-This specification is used to produce both Looker's interactive API Explorer, and the Looker API language bindings that describes the Looker REST API.
+This specification is used to produce both Looker's interactive API Explorer,and the Looker API language bindings that describes the Looker REST API.

 ## The parts of the Looker SDK